 In most cases, you can’t spend more money than you have already loaded onto your prepaid card.
 Overspending can occur with a checking account for some types of uses, and with a bank account debit card if you have “opted in” to your bank’s overdraft program.
 This means that your bank may charge you a fee for covering the cost of a purchase or ATM withdrawal that exceeds what you have in your account.
 Your bank will also require you to repay the overdraft.

 In addition, right now prepaid cards may have fewer consumer protections than debit cards, such as those that apply if the card is lost, stolen, or other unauthorized charges appear.
-The CFPB has issued a rule requiring all prepaid cards to offer these protections, but that rule starts on October 1, 2017.
+The CFPB has issued a rule requiring all prepaid cards to offer these protections.

 Prepaid cards vs. credit cards: